-4.1 Feature selection using PCA
+4.1.
+Feature selection using PCA

 Many approaches to LDA also employ PCA to perform feature selection prior to classification.
-For each classifier we searched for the number of PCA components which gave maximum LDA performance, which was typically 40 to 70 components.
+For each classifier we searched for the number of PCA components which gave maximum LDA performance, which was typically 40-70 components.
 The PCA step resulted in a substantial improvement.
-The combination of PCA and threshold adjustment gave performance accuracy of 80.7% for the 7alternative forced choice, which was comparable to other LDA results in the literature [18].
+The combination of PCA and threshold adjustment gave performance accuracy of 80.7% for the 7-alternative forced choice, which was comparable to other LDA results in the literature [20].
 Nevertheless, the linear SVM outperformed LDA even with the combination of PCA and threshold adjustment.
 SVM performance on the PCA representation was significantly reduced, indicating an incompatibility between PCA and SVM's for the problem.
+PCA is an unsupervised feature extraction method, and may focus on aspects of the image variability that happen to be irrelevant to the task.
+Adaboost explicitly focusses on features relevant to the task at hand.

-4.2 Feature selection using Adaboost
+4.2.
+Feature selection using Adaboost

 We next examined whether feature selection by Adaboost gave better performance with LDA than feature selection by PCA.
-Adaboost was used to select 900 features from 9x8x48x48=165888 possible Gabor features which were then classified by LDA (Table 5).
+Adaboost was used to select 900 features from $9 \times 8 \times$ $48 \times 48 = 165,888$ possible Gabor features which were then classified by LDA (Table 5).
 Feature selection with Adaboost gave better performance with the LDA classifier than feature selection by PCA.
 Using Adaboost for feature selection reduced the difference in performance between LDA and SVM's.
 Nevertheless, SVM's continued to outperform LDA.